+Did you learn anything from writing your book and what was it?
 I’m sure I learned a lot, but I was especially overwhelmed by the amount of transparency and support I received from the adoption community.
 The families featured in the book, in particular, poured out their hearts and souls.
 For some, telling their stories was pure celebration and thanksgiving to God.
 For others, it was probably a means for healing.
 I’m eternally grateful, and I think the readers will be, too.

+Do you have anything specific that you want to say to your readers?
 With over 143 million orphans across the globe, I would love to see more families consider adoption.
 But I deeply respect the person who hears this interview or picks up this book and, for whatever reason, decides adoption is not right for them, I hope they would still consider providing prayer support and perhaps even financial support to families who are pursuing adoption.

 For more information on Michele Cervone Scott and Praying Through Your Adoption, please visit www.MicheleCScott.com.